-E. Poverty/Hunger
+F. Poverty/Hunger

 Support legislative proposals and budgetary investments that make progress toward the goal of eradicating hunger, beginning with childhood hunger.
-These include reducing administrative barriers in federal food programs such as food stamps, school meals, summer meals and meals in childcare and encouraging access to fresh, local, healthy, and affordable food, increasing access to nutritious food for elderly, children, pregnant women, homeless shelters, and food pantries; and expanding funding to provide healthy congregate and home-delivered meals to seniors and adults with disabilities.
+These include reducing administrative barriers and encouraging access to fresh, local, and affordable food, increasing access to nutritious food for elderly, children, pregnant women, homeless shelters, and food pantries; and expanding funding to provide healthy congregate and home-delivered meals to seniors and adults with disabilities.
 Last year over 108,000 San Franciscans were served at food pantries and soup kitchens and the San Francisco Food Bank distributed 31 million pounds of food.
 The City's high cost of living is a major contributing factor to hunger, one that will be exacerbated as a result of the economic downturn.

-Strongly support efforts to reduce the incidence of child hunger, prevent child obesity, and promote good nutrition for children and youth such as imposing a fee on sweetened beverages.
+Strongly support efforts to reduce the incidence of child hunger, prevent child obesity, and promote good nutrition for children and youth.
+Support legislation imposing a fee on sweetened beverages.
 Obesity rates are escalating while at the same time child nutrition programs have been systematically dismantled.
 Specifically, the City supports improvements that will expand access, encourage enrollment, and provide funding to allow for the purchase of healthier, fresher foods, and ultimately improve outcomes for children and youth.
 Revenue from fees on beverages that have been demonstrated to contribute to childhood obesity could help to fund such efforts.

-Support increased funding for Food Stamp Program eligibility and outreach.
-Incentivize and reward counties that use web applications and other innovative strategies to improve access to Food Stamps and other benefits.
+Support increased funding for Food Stamp Program eligibility.
+Incentivize and reward counties that create "one stop" eligibility.